HalfMortise/literary-mutilator/README.md

 # literary-mutilator
 Using HTML forms to complete JavaScript events

-With three <p>s of text, complete two of the following:
+With three paragraphs of text, complete two of the following:

 Tier I
     Change text color